 Mudhouse Residency, Agios Ioannis, Greece

-While researching the history of the pigment in Crete at the Mudhouse Residency in 2024, I created a revisionist version of the story, where class struggle is carried out at the level of the sea snails, who were known to be cannibalistic and thus self-annihalating before they could be harvested for pigment.
+While researching the history of the pigment in Crete at the Mudhouse Residency in 2024, I created a revisionist version of the story, where class struggle is carried out at the level of the sea snails, who were known to be cannibalistic and thus self-annihilating before they could be harvested for pigment.